juniperoserra/clop/README.md

 ```

 ## Error handling
 In a case where a user makes a mistake like trying to refer to an unknown command or option, the default is to issue an informative error message to the console and exit.
-If you'd like to override this behavior specify a configuration parameter `errorProcessor` as described below in Configuration parameters.
+If you'd like to override this behavior specify a configuration parameter `errorHandler` as described below in Configuration parameters.

 ## Configuration parameters
 You can configure an argParser before calling parse by passing in a configuration object to its `configure` method.
 You can also pass this configuration object in to the `clop.createArgParser(cli, opt)` method as an optional second parameter following the cli.